BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 **VAT code** relates a Banana VAT code (see VAT table) to corresponding automatic accounts In **Formatierter Bericht nach Gruppen**, I added the template “Kontennachweis für EÜR §4 Abs.
 3 EStG“.
 As the account plan is organized corresponding to DATEV EÜR structure, the standard Banana print-out delivers a report that corresponds the DATEV EÜR print-out scheme from a Steuerberater

 Table Kategorien also contains information on **ELSTER Kennzahlen/ SKR03** Zuordnung.
 You find these in the new colums "ELSTER UStVA 2019" and "ELSTER EÜR 2019".
-However, all ELSTER Kennzahlen are provided in the VAT table yet.

 ### VAT table
 is completely implemented.
 It works ***analog to the swiss version of the TVA table*** and is ***based on the current German Banana standard template***.
 I have updated it to 2019 UStVA Kennzahlen/ descriptions and completed all information necessary for app programming and usage: